Item - 2025.IE22.4

 Tracking Status

-- This item will be considered by Infrastructure and Environment Committee on June 11, 2025.
-It will be considered by City Council on June 25, 26 and 27, 2025, subject to the actions of the Infrastructure and Environment Committee.
+- This item was considered by Infrastructure and Environment Committee on June 11, 2025 and was adopted with amendments.
+It will be considered by City Council on June 25 and 26, 2025.

 IE22.4 - Updates on Vision Zero Road Safety Initiatives: Improving Crossings for Pedestrians, Updated Road Classification Criteria and Other Matters